Infectious Bronchitis in Chickens

 Chickens that cough, sneeze, and produce pale, deformed eggs might suffer from Infectious Bronchitis.
 It’s a very common and widespread disease that spreads quickly through the flock.
 It’s caused by a coronavirus, should we be worried?

 Let’s see what the disease looks like, how it spreads, and what you can do to prevent it.

 - Hyperimmunized Laying Hens in the fight against SARS-CoV-2

 What is Infectious Bronchitis?

 Infectious Bronchitis is a contagious viral disease caused by a coronavirus that affects chickens of all ages.
-It’s primarily an upper respiratory disease but can spread to organs like the kidney and the reproductive tract, where the ovary fills with fluid.
+It’s primarily an upper respiratory disease but can spread to organs like the kidneys and the reproductive tract, where the ovary fills with fluid.

 The virus is airborne and spreads quickly through the flock.
 Birds are coughing, sneezing, and rattling.
 Since it’s a viral infection, antibiotics won’t help fight the disease but can prevent secondary infections with bacteria.

 The virus is also called the Avian Coronavirus, and the disease is sometimes referred to as a cold.

 The virus starts as an upper respiratory disease, infecting the windpipe of a chicken.